nextgis/docs_ngweb/source/permissions.rst

 * Everyone - the rule will be applied to any user (authenticated or not)
 * Owner - the rule will be applied to user who created a resource

-If the **‘Propagate’** checkbox is enabled then the rule applies not only to the current resource but to child resources.
-**‘Resource’** attribute allows you to set rules limitations to specific resource categories.
-In practice, it only makes sense if the ‘Propagate’ checkbox is enabled.
+If the **‘Apply to’** attribute is set to ‘This and subresources’, then the rule applies not only to the current resource but to child resources.
+This attribute also allows you to set rules limitations to specific subresource categories.

 .. _ngw_permissions_relations: